mulesoft/mule/standalone/src/main/resources/README.txt

 register to view these pages, but registration is free and only takes a few moments.

+- If you want to run the examples you can launch Mule ESB with the command:
+$MULE_HOME/bin/mule_examples

 - If you need assistance and are a Mule Enterprise customer, see the support page at: http://www.mulesoft.com/enterprise-subscriptions-and-support